 In collegiate rowing, the entire lightweight program across the country is small when looking at the number of schools competing vs. those who compete in the open weight or heavyweight categories.
 Part of this is due to funding, part of it is the school, athletic department, and/or coaches don’t think it would give their program a competitive advantage, and part of it is due to the stigma surrounding the propensity for disordered eating and the subsequent issues that arise with that when combining competitive athletes (particularly women) with weight restrictions.
-It’s understandable and I don’t fault anyone who doesn’t have a lightweight program for those reasons, but I think that if schools, ADs, and coaches were willing to lay out ground rules and standards, have closely monitored training programs, the necessary resources available, etc., lightweight rowing could become a more popularized thing in college sports.
+It’s understandable and I don’t fault anyone who doesn’t have a lightweight program for those reasons, but I think that if schools, ADs, and coaches were willing to lay out ground rules and standards, have closely monitored training programs, the necessary resources available, etc., lightweight rowing could open the doors for a lot of athletes (particularly women).

 Lightweight rowing, eating disorders, weight management issues, etc.

-It’s often said that due to the limits on weights, lightweight rowers have a higher chance of developing eating disorders.
-I’ve probably said it over the past week too.
-It seems like an obvious, “duh” kind of thing to me, but when looking at the research (which I’ve done before and did again for this post) a lot of studies found no measurable correlation between the two.
+It’s often said that due to the limits on weight, lightweight rowers have a higher chance of developing eating disorders.
+It seems like an obvious, “duh” kind of thing but when looking at the research a lot of studies found no measurable correlation between the two.
 What some studies did find, however, is that lightweight rowers were more highly associated with increased caloric restraints, diuretic misuse, and disordered eating patterns.
-If you’re scratching your head and saying “…wait a second” don’t worry, so was I. What I interpreted that as (and I could be wrong) is that even though there was no measurable correlation, lightweights (at least the ones participating in those studies) are on the fast track to potentially developing eating disorders since they’re already doing many of the things that are clearly spelled out as warning signs and/or symptoms of them.
-Thoughts?
-Other studies showed that while women were more prone to eating disorders and indulging in drastic weight control methods, men suffered from more frequent and greater overall weight fluctuations, which are dangerous in their own right (see “yo yo dieting”).
+If you’re scratching your head and saying “…wait a second” don’t worry, so was I. What I interpreted that as (and I could be wrong) is that even though there was no measurable correlation, lightweights are on the fast track to potentially developing eating disorders since they’re already doing many of the things that are clearly spelled out as warning signs and/or symptoms of them.
+Other studies showed that while women were more prone to eating disorders and indulging in drastic weight control methods, men suffered from more frequent and greater overall weight fluctuations, which is dangerous in its own right (see “yo yo dieting”).

 It’s important that whatever training and dieting regime you conclude works best for you is monitored by your coaches and/or training staff.
 Ideally the plan you come up with would be a collaborative effort.
-Athletes who are closely monitored (in a good way, not in a Big Brother I’m standing over your shoulder and making sure you eat every last bite of your dinner kind of way) tend to be more successful in managing their weight because of the resources and support available to them.
-It is when those things aren’t there that things tend to go poorly.
-In 2000, a rower from Germany who was trying to make a lightweight boat died because he/she wasn’t being closely monitored.
+Athletes who are closely monitored tend to be more successful in managing their weight because of the resources and support available to them.
+It’s when that support system isn’t there that things tend to go poorly.
+In 2000, a rower from Germany who was trying to make a lightweight boat died because they weren’t being closely monitored.
 If someone offers you help, guidance, assistance, etc. during your lightweight career, don’t be stubborn and brush it off.
-You might not need them now (although you probably do) but down the road, you will, for any one of a number of reasons.
+You might not need them now but down the road you probably will for any variety of reasons.

 Regardless of whether or not you’re a heavyweight trying to become a lightweight or if you’re already a lightweight, your weight loss needs to be a season long priority, not something you try and achieve four hours before weigh in.
 I say priority because that’s what it is, plain and simple.
 The recommended amount of weight loss per week for anyone, athlete or not, is 1-2lbs.
 Is it a lot?
 No. Does progress take time?
 Yes.
-Compare that to rowing though…were you a great rower when you started?
-I’m guessing no. Did your skills develop and get better over time?
-Yes.
-What would have happened if we’d thrown you in a race the second day of practice on the water?
-It probably would have been disastrous.
-It’s the same with weight loss.
 Losing weight rapidly is dangerous.
 This is the one time in rowing where slow and steady wins the race.
 Plus, the benefits of losing weight slowly and responsibly ensure that you aren’t compromising your muscle mass.

-If you’re weighing yourself, don’t do it every day.
-You’re not going to see any changes except fluctuations in water.
-Weigh yourself once to start (in the morning when you first wake up) and then again one to two weeks later (again, in the morning when you wake up).
+If you’re weighing yourself, don’t do it every day because any changes you see will likely be normal fluctuations that occur throughout the day or as a result of “water weight”.
+Weigh yourself once to start (in the morning when you first wake up) and then again a few days later (again, in the morning when you wake up).
 Just because the scale only shows a one or two pound difference doesn’t mean you’re doing something wrong and you should resort to other techniques to speed up the process.
 Weighing yourself too much (every day, multiple times a day, etc.) does nothing for you except fuck with your head.
-Raise your hand if you know what I’m talking about.
 You should be consistently weighing yourself – that’s just part of being a responsible lightweight – but be smart about it.

 One of the things I briefly talked about yesterday with coxswains is dehydrating oneself as a way to get closer to the minimum or in the case of lightweights, to make weight.
 Other than what I hope are painfully obvious reasons as to why you shouldn’t do this, here’s some more evidence as to why it’s harmful.
-(I hope to do a more thorough post on this soon.)
 Let’s assume this is for a 132lb woman trying to make weight for her boat.

-Also, I highly recommend that everyone check out this article from Rowing News in 2003.
+Check out this article from Rowing News in 2003.
 If that link doesn’t take you directly to the start of the article, it starts on page 30 and is titled “Drained and Confused”.
-It’s very informative and talks about a lot of issues regarding lightweight rowing, in a lot more depth than I’m qualified to do.
-It’s five pages long but I encourage you to take some time after you finish reading this and go check it out.
-Share it with your coaches and teammates as well, including your coxswains and heavyweight counterparts.
+It’s pretty informative and talks about a lot of issues regarding lightweight rowing.